open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 ### 3. Create a configuration file using template JSON

 Create a new file called `mysql.json` in the current directory.
-Note that the current directory should be the `openmetadata` directory you created in Step 1.&#x20;
+Note that the current directory should be the `openmetadata` directory you created in Step 1.

 Copy and paste the configuration template below into the `mysql.json` file you created.

 {% hint style="info" %}
 Note: The `source.config` field in the configuration JSON will include the majority of the settings for your connector.
-In the steps below we describe how to customize the key-value pairs in the `source.config` field to meet your needs.&#x20;
+In the steps below we describe how to customize the key-value pairs in the `source.config` field to meet your needs.
 {% endhint %}

 {% code title="mysql.json" %}